huang-yuefeng/ubuntu2204env/README.md

 ### download pieces and decompress to the original image in the internet access denied environment.

 ```cat PIECE_NAME.* >> IMAGE_NAME.tar.gz```

 ```tar zxvf IMAGE_NAME.tar.gz ```

 ## Update docker images

 Where there should be updates to you environment, just update in the internet available environment and transfer the layer containing the updates inside.
-If your generate the new image by `docer save -o`, you can use diff.py to get the different layer.
-Follow the above method to transfer this different layer.
+If your generate the new image by `docer save -o`, you can use diff.py to get the diffrentiated layer.
+Follow the above method to transfer this diffrentiated layer.

 ```python diff.py -o IMAGE_NAME:OLD_TAG  -n IMAGE_NAME:NEW_TAG```